 Dr. Khalid is actively involved in many projects promoting infrastructural development in Bahrain.
-He was a member of many associations such as 'The Public Affairs Committee' at the Bahrain Chamber of Commerce and Industry.
-He also served on the Board of Trustees of 'MENA Investment Center'.
+He was a member of many associations such as 'The Public Affairs Committee' at the Bahrain Chamber of Commerce and Industry, He also served on the Board of Trustees of 'MENA Investment Center'.

-Dr. Khalid plays an active role in many societies and institutions such as being a founding member of Bahrain Economic Society and Bahrain Competitiveness Council, Board member and Head of Audit Committee at Labour Market Regulatory Authority and Board member of Naseei.
+Dr. Khalid plays an active role in many societies and institutions such as being a founding member of Bahrain Economic Society and Bahrain Competitiveness Council, Board member and Head of Audit Committee at Labour Market Regulatory Authority and Board member of Naseej.
+He assumed the present position in 2013.